 What Are the Differences Between a Sideboard, Buffet and Credenza?

+What is a sideboard and how does it differ from a buffet?
+What is a credenza?
 The terms sideboard, buffet and credenza are often used interchangeably to describe a common and useful piece of dining room furniture.
-While these are all long, low profile storage and service pieces, they differ in several ways.
+While these are all long, low-profile storage and service pieces, they differ in several ways.
 Variances can be subtle, like design features and overall structure, or more noticeable, such as their location in the room.

 Origin & Function

 The sideboard originated in England and was used to set out food.
-Over time, these pieces transformed into storage for fine china, table linens and other household items.
+Over time, these pieces transformed into models with drawers and other compartments for storing fine china, table linens and other household items.
 Today, some sideboards may come with hutches for additional space.

 While sideboards and buffets are much alike, they tend to be located in different areas of the home.
 Buffets are exclusively used in dining rooms, while sideboards have more flexibility.

 Another difference between sideboards and buffets is their leg construction.
-Buffets typically have long legs that hold up a series of cabinets or drawers for storage.
-As the name implies, these pieces were used to lay out food during gatherings, creating an open and generous atmosphere.
+Buffets are typically tall, with long legs that hold up a series of cabinets or drawers for storage.
+As the name implies, these pieces were used to set out food during gatherings, creating an open and generous atmosphere.

 Credenzas, like sideboards and buffets, are often located in dining rooms.
 However, unlike the other storage pieces, this type of furniture was not used to display items or present food.
 Instead, credenzas were used to queue all dishes that needed to be tested for poison before being served to the elite.